Heck it can get confusing! There are so many different types of pasta available, it can be tricky to understand and remember which is which.

 Literally translates as ‘radiators’, so radiatore are small squares of pasta (not stuffed) that display ridges ‘radiating’ outwards.

 Arguably the most well-known type of stuffed pasta, ravioli (plural) are usually square with slightly ruffled edges.
-Get started making them with my easy spinach and ricotta ravioli recipe here or try this ravioli recipes page.
+Get started making them with my easy spinach and ricotta ravioli recipe here.

 A medium-sized lasagne noodle with frilled edges.